eye-division/eyegallery/_gallery/colcade.md

 ---
-title: Colcade test
+title: Colcade layout
 display_title: true
 permalink: /gallery/colcade/
 frontpage: true
-frontpagetitle: "Gallery 1"
+frontpagetitle: "Colcade layout"
 homepage_description_markdown: >-
   This is an example of a gallery with thumbnails in their original format - landscape or portrait, exactly as you upload them.
 gallery_date: 2016-05-01 00:00:00